-A reliable source of electricity is essential to supporting community growth – powering homes, schools, businesses, hospitals and transportation.
+A reliable supply of electricity is essential to supporting community growth – powering homes, schools, businesses, hospitals and transportation.
 Engaging with communities is an important part of maintaining a reliable electricity supply, now and in the future.